GeoSensorWebLab/sensorthings-reference/versions/0.9.4/reference.markdown

 ##### 9.4.5.2 Built-in query functions

 The OGC SensorThings API supports a set of functions that can be used with the `$filter` or `$orderby` query operations.
-The following table lists the available functions and they follows the OData Canonical function definitions listed in Section 5.1.1.4 of the [OData Version 4.0 Part 2: URL Conventions] and the syntax rules for these functions are defined in [OData Version 4.0 ABNF].
+The following table lists the available functions and they follows the OData Canonical function definitions listed in Section 5.1.1.4 of the [OData Version 4.0 Part 2: URL Conventions][OData URL Conventions] and the syntax rules for these functions are defined in [OData Version 4.0 ABNF][OData ABNF].

 In order to support spatial relationship functions, SensorThings API defines nine additional geospatial functions based on the spatial relationship between two geometry objects.
-The spatial relationship functions are defined in the OGC Simple Feature Access specification [OGC 06-104r4 part 1, clause 6.1.2.3].
+The spatial relationship functions are defined in the OGC Simple Feature Access specification [OGC 06-104r4 part 1, clause 6.1.2.3][OGC 06-104r4 part 1].
 The names of these nine functions start with a prefix "st_" following the OGC Simple Feature Access specification [OGC 06-104r4].
 In addition, the Well-Known Text (WKT) format is the default input geometry for these nine functions.

     Req 28    The built-in query functions SHALL be as defined in Table 9-2. http://www.opengis.net/spec/iot_sensing/1.0/req/request-data/built-in-query-functions